Melissa Reddy: Career

 Whilst studying at university, Reddy did an internship at Summit TV, a business channel in South Africa.
-After moving to Cape Town and joining TEAMtalk Media in 2007 and working across many sports, Reddy was Head of Football by 2011, before becoming Deputy Editor of KICK OFF Magazine which is Africa's largest sport publication.
-On both occasions, she was the first female to hold such a post and was also the first to feature as a football analyst on SuperSport’s marquee shows Backpages and Monday Night Football.
+After moving to Cape Town and joining TEAMtalk Media in 2007, and working across many sports, Reddy was Head of Football by 2011, before becoming Deputy Editor of Kick Off which is Africa's largest sport publication.
+On both occasions, she was the first woman to hold such a post, and was also the first to feature as a football analyst on SuperSport’s marquee shows Backpages and Monday Night Football.

-Reddy became the Liverpool Correspondent of Goal's 38 editions worldwide in November 2015.
-Reddy was then football correspondent at ESPN, wrote for The Athletic, and became the senior football correspondent at JOE, before joining The Independent as Senior football correspondent in November 2019.
+Reddy became the Liverpool correspondent of Goal's 38 editions worldwide in November 2015.
+Reddy was then football correspondent at ESPN, wrote for The Athletic, and became the senior football correspondent at Joe, before joining The Independent as senior football correspondent in November 2019.

-Reddy's television appearances include Sky Sports News 'Tackling Racism’, Sunday Supplement and Red Men TV and the BBC’s Premier League Show.
-Reddy has also guested on BBC Radio Five Live.
+Reddy's television appearances include Sky Sports News' Tackling Racism, Sunday Supplement, Red Men TV and the BBC’s Premier League Show.
+Reddy has also guested on BBC Radio 5 Live.

 Reddy has written for, guested and presented shows on The Anfield Wrap.
 Reddy has also presented shows on The Football Ramble, and guested on Second Captains, and BT Sport’s Football Writers Podcast.
-In 2020 Reddy started her own podcast interview series entitled Between The Lines with Melissa Reddy.
+In 2020, Reddy started her own podcast interview series entitled Between The Lines with Melissa Reddy.
 Guests have included Gary Lineker, Mauricio Pochettino and Daniel Sturridge.